krishass/handbook-docs/README.md

 # How to contribute

 The handbook is written in Markdown.
 We have added a couple custom extensions to easily link to topics across the entire handbook.
-The [extensions guide](Markdown%20Extensions.md) for details.
+See the [extensions guide](Markdown%20Extensions.md) for details.

 - We track bugs and issues using [github issues](https://github.com/fusetools/handbook-docs/issues).
 - Take a look at the [writers guide](Writer's%20Guidelines.md).